5jt/Tatin/docs/source/install-server.md

 LogHTTPToSession | Print HTTP requests to the session.
 TestFlag         | Accept extra commands as REST requests.
 ReloadWS         | Reload the server workspace if you detect a new one.

-## :fontawesome-solid-calendar-plus: Update the server

-Download the release ZIP from the [Releases](https://github.com/aplteam/Tatin/releases) page and unzip it.

-**Read the release note** before doing anything else.

-!!! warning "An update could require taking the server down for maintenance."

-By defult, a running Tatin server watches the workspace on disk and reloads it if it changes.
-This makes for an easy update if no other action is required.

-The automatic update can be switched off in the INI file with `[CONFIG]ReloadWS`.

-While reloading the workspace, the server returns error messages.
-Expect this to last 10 seconds or more, depending on the number of packages managed.

-### The INI file

-The update might add or remove settings in the INI file: consult the release note.

-If there are changes, follow instructions in the note.

-!!! danger "Do not replace the INI file."

-The server monitors the INI file for changes, and re-initialises if it finds them.
-Whether that works depends on the change: some settings are used at an early stage and cannot be changed later.
-Again, the release note will tell.

-### Assets

-The release note describes what action to take, if any.
-Often the subfolder `docs/` is to be replaced.
-(Contains the documentation.)

-### Maintenance folder

-!!! danger "Never replace the maintenance folder."

-    The folder `maintenance/` documents changes made to the packages: you don’t want to lose this.

-If the new folder is not empty, copy its content over.
-Maintenance files can be used to carry out changes on all or some of the packages managed by the server, like adding a new property to the package config files of all packages.